AtoshDustosh/thesis-project/README.md

 - [x] Load and index all reference genome files (\*.fa/\*.fna)

+It takes about 50 seconds to load and index all bases in GRCh38_full_analysis_set_plus_decoy_hla.fa.
+Not bad! :)

 - [x] Load and index all reads files (\*.sam)

+2.5 seconds for about 80,000 records.
+The time will explode if there are too many records.

 - [x] Load and index all variation files (\*.vcf)

+The time will explode if there are too many records.
+Almost unable to process ori.vcf

 - [ ] Optimize loading processs (put aside for the moment)